 - Regarding fuel removal from Unit 1 spent fuel pool, there is a plan to install a dedicated cover for fuel removal over the operating floor(*1).

-- Before starting this plan, the building cover will be dismantled to remove rubble from the top of the operating floor, with anti-scattering measures steadily implemented.
+- Before starting this plan, the building cover was dismantled to remove rubble from the top of the operating floor, with anti-scattering measures steadily implemented.

 Flow of building cover dismanting